 In Year 3, you do not do another Roth conversion.
-Your income is about the same as Year 1, so you will the same amount of tax this year – $10,000.
+Since your income is about the same as Year 1, you will pay the same amount of tax this year – $10,000.
 So you make $10,000 in estimated payments, again satisfying Test 1 by sending in 90% of the tax you will owe this year.

 By stacking Roth conversions into one year in the middle of three years where your income will stay constant, you can entirely avoid having to adjust your estimated tax payments, despite the fact that a Roth conversion can significantly change your taxable income.

 Roth conversions are a great way to save money and if you have a good financial planner, they need not be a headache.